donbonifacio/blog/content/post/scale-engineering-teams.md

 * **Engineering Mission**: Is a mission that has no dependency of the product team and its main objective is to improve or refactor a big part of a feature (e.g. improve the scalability of a certain component).
 Usually takes between 1 month to 3 months.
-Every mission is time boxed to 3 months.

 With this model, we hope to have motivated motivate by always being experiencing new challenges, have focus on the value we deliver to our clients (move fast,